iarobinson/sinatraBDD/README.md

 `rerun app.rb`
 - Visit the application via your browser:
 `http://127.0.0.1:4567`
+- Run the Gherkin tests in a separate terminal tab:
+`cucumber --publish-quiet`

 ## Technologies
 - sinatra: A lightweight server libary written in the Ruby programming language.